diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/200-dawn.md

 ## trivia

-- banned from cooking classrooms and campus dining halls for stealing salt shakers
+- banned from all cooking classrooms and campus dining halls for stealing salt shakers

 ---

-"just so you know, "salt" doesn't just mean table salt. "salts" are a type of compound, in chemistry i mean. don't eat the poisonous ones or you'll regret it!"
+"just so you know, "salt" doesn't just mean table salt. "salts" are a type of compound -- in chemistry i mean. some of them are poisonous so don't go around eatin'em alright? you'll regret it!"

 \- dawn's page statement